Weakly model-independent determination of total expansion during inflation: Introduction

-Thus, without reheating, after inflation the universe never becomes hot and thermalized, not leading to the universe as observed.
+Thus, without reheating, after inflation the universe never becomes hot and thermalized\footnote{ Precisely speaking, this statement is true only if radiation is produced after inflation.
+If radiation exists during inflation in e.g. warm inflation~\cite{Berera:1995ie} the post-inflationary evolution including reheating stage could be different from the standard, ``cold'' inflation scenario (see e.g.~\cite{Berera:2023liv}). }, not leading to the universe as observed.
 Reheating is an indispensable epoch that connects inflation and hot big bang.
 But as the universe, after reheating, is in thermal equilibrium, any model-dependent features that would have characterized the details of the reheating mechanism are swept away.
 This makes it very difficult to study the epoch of reheating.
 All we know is that the inflaton should decay and/or annihilate, and the final products are the standard model particles and dark matter.
 A standard, old approach is to introduce a decay width of the inflaton so that reheating proceeds perturbatively~\cite{Dolgov:1982th,Abbott:1982hn,Albrecht:1982mp}.
 However, since reheating epoch is so elusive, any non-perturbative process may well take place, such as preheating~\cite{Kofman:1994rk,Kofman:1997yn}, rescattering~\cite{Khlebnikov:1996mc,Khlebnikov:1996zt} and turbulence~\cite{Micha:2002ey,Micha:2004bv,Podolsky:2005bw}.

 Connecting the reheating mechanism directly to the preceding inflationary epoch demands all the detailed properties of the inflaton -- how it is coupled to other species, what is the form of the potential after inflation around the minimum, and so on.
 However, as the identity of the inflaton itself is unknown, its properties are completely behind the veil.
 Thus an alternative approach is taken.
 Considering the simple inflation model with a quadratic potential, after inflation around the minimum of the potential the rapid oscillation of the inflaton makes it behave effectively as a pressuress matter, characterized by the equation of state $w \equiv p/\rho = 0$.
 Thus, phenomenologically we can adopt a specific equation of state during the reheating stage that encrypts a certain reheating mechanism~\cite{Turner:1983he}.